puebla93/spanish-consular-procedure/README.md

 # Spanish Consular Procedure
-Script that checks if the status of your application at the Spanish consulate has changed
+Script that checks if the status of your application at the Spanish Consulate has changed